 Sunflower oil is a vegetable oil, derived from the seeds of sunflowers.
 More than half of these seeds consist of fats.
 In many countries, sunflower seeds are eaten raw as a snack or in salads, but they can also be pressed into sunflower oil.

 Originally, the sunflower originates from areas in Central and South America.
 In the 16th century the plant came to Europe and it was not until the 19th century that the seeds were discovered as a source of oil.
-The sunflower oil that is processed in Europe comes mainly from countries such as Argentina, France and Romania.
+The oil that is processed in Europe comes mainly from countries such as Argentina, France and Romania.
 Pressing 100 kilos of sunflower seeds produces about 45 liters of oil.

 Worldwide, sunflower oil is one of the most widely used oils.
 The light-yellow oil is mainly used for frying and roasting.
 In combination with other vegetable oils, such as rapeseed oil, soybean oil or linseed oil, it is also used as salad oil, frying oil or to make margarine.

 The oil is typically extracted by applying great pressure to the sunflower seeds and collecting the oil.
 The protein-rich cake remaining after the seeds have been processed for oil is used as a livestock feed.
-Sunflower oil can be extracted using chemical solvents like hexane, or by expeller pressing (i.e., squeezed directly from sunflower seeds by crushing them).
+The oil can be extracted using chemical solvents like hexane, or by expeller pressing (i.e., squeezed directly from sunflower seeds by crushing them).
 Expeller pressing sunflower seeds under low-temperature conditions is a method that does not use chemical solvents to derive sunflower seed oil.

 As sunflower oil is primarily composed of less-stable polyunsaturated and monounsaturated fatty acids, it can be particularly susceptible to degradation by heat, air, and light, which trigger and accelerate oxidation.
-Keeping sunflower oil at low temperatures during manufacture and storage can help minimize rancidity and nutrient loss—as can storage in bottles that are made of either darkly-colored glass, or, plastic that has been treated with an ultraviolet light protectant.
+Keeping the oil at low temperatures during manufacture and storage can help minimize rancidity and nutrient loss—as can storage in bottles that are made of either darkly-colored glass, or, plastic that has been treated with an ultraviolet light protectant.

 The oil may be used as is, and is often used to make margarines.
 Sometimes it is used in foods, such as potato chips or cookies.
 Snack manufacturers are opting for sunflower oil due to its capability to impart good properties to the products at a comparatively lower cost than olive oil.